Tag Archives: football

 And of course, when UVA is losing, I occasionally resort to prayer and ask God to send an angel to help them win.

-The winter is always a hard time for me, because most forms of depression are affected by lack of sunlight.
-Plus I am still getting used to being alone and having to be proactive if I want to see anyone, and I don’t have much energy to do so.
+The winter is always a hard time for me, because I have Seasonal Affective Disorder (SAD) as one of my forms of depression.
+Plus I am still getting used to being alone and having to be proactive if I want to see anyone.
+And I don’t have much energy to do so.
 And this holiday I don’t have a lot planned to look forward to.
 Ordinarily, even if I’m feeling depressed, I can still get into Christmas.
 But not this year.
 I haven’t even bought my gifts yet, and usually I am compulsively early about everything.

-But there’s still time, and I’m hopeful that at some point something will kick in and I will be able to embrace the holidays with the enthusiasm that I apply to all of the things I love.
+But there’s still time.
+I’m hopeful that at some point something will kick in and I will be able to embrace the holidays with the enthusiasm that I apply to all of the things I love.
 At least that’s what I pray for.

 And if you believe in angels, feel free to ask God to send a couple of extras my way.